REFunction/VOC2012-Segmentation/README.md

 # VOC2012-Segmentation
-This code will help you use Pascal VOC 2012 Dataset do research on Semantic Segmentation.
+This code will help you use Pascal VOC 2012 Dataset to do research on Semantic Segmentation.
 ## Prerequisition
 - python 3
 - cv2